Social Justice Tribunals Ontario

-We require sufficient details regarding the violent crime to ensure the incident meets the eligibility criteria for
+We require sufficient details regarding the crime to ensure the incident meets the eligibility criteria for compensation

-compensation (s.5 of the Act).
-We may award compensation only when a victim was injured in the Province of Ontario as
+(s.5 of the Act).
+We may award compensation only when a person died in the Province of Ontario as a result of:

-We must review all of the relevant circumstances, including the extent to which the victim’s behaviour contributed to the
+We must review all of the relevant circumstances, including the extent to which the behaviour of the deceased person

-have had in criminal activities.
-We will request information from the police regarding their investigations of the crime.
+involvement the deceased person had in criminal activities.
+We will request information from the police regarding their

-We may refuse compensation or reduce the amount of compensation if we are satisfied that the victim has refused
+We may also refuse compensation or reduce the amount of compensation if we are satisfied that you have refused

 reasonable cooperation with or failed to report promptly the offence to a law enforcement agency (s.17(2) of the Act).